geg-tech/cheapsuit/README.md

 | PCBA Total | idk | $15.12 | all the other stuff that comes with PCBA; setup fee, stencil, components, etc. (why is it so damn expensive 🥀) |
 | Shipping: $9.97 | Tax: $1.79 | | |
 |**Total: $28.85**| ($9.38 with the jlc coupon) | | |
+> note: the actual PCBA BOM is located under the production folder

 ## Firmware
 putting this here since the firmware is literally just flashing the NFC chip and uploading with an app <br/>